-Scanz mission is to deliver the most intuitive scanning platform.
+Scanz mission is to deliver the most intuitive stock scanner.
 Real-time results, with endless trade opportunities in the stock trading game, are promised.
-Let's get into the Scanz review to figure out if this scanner platform is worth it.
+Let’s get into the Scanz review to figure out if this scanner platform is worth it.

 We talk about the costs, functionalities, and compare it against the market leaders in the business.